UrbanCode/Puppet-UCD/README.md

             - Properties are no longer hidden.
             - Migrated 'Agent' step's properties to select boxes.
             - Updated the Additional Args delimiter functionality.
-            - Added Warning when no manifests were found in 'Update From Puppet Master' step.
+            - Added Warning message when no manifests are found in 'Update From Puppet Master' step.

 ### How to build the plugin from eclipse client: